Insurance Restoration Projects

 Insurance Claims & Deductibles

-Although this has always been the law, this policy has often been ignored or violated due to lack of enforcement.
-However, the new law states that a violation occurs if a contractor: pays for, waives, absorbs, rebates, credits or offsets, or otherwise assists the insured in any other manner in avoiding the financial payment of the required insurance deductible.
-A violation also occurs if the contractor knowingly provides a good or service that the insured will pay for without the insurer’s consent to do so.
+Although payment of insurance deductibles was always required by law, enforcement was difficult due to the many loopholes available to owners and contractors.
+However, under the new law just passed, these loopholes are now firmly closed.
+A violation occurs any time a contractor: pays for, waives, absorbs, rebates, credits or offsets, or otherwise assists the insured in any other manner in avoiding the financial payment of a required insurance deductible.

 Maintain Your Roof Warranty